Let's get to work.

 "In this new Special Series named “S85-002”, I earn a badge of honour: I blew up my V10.

 I document the service history of my original S85 engine and diagnose its failure.
-I go through the process to source, refresh, cam and refit the replacement V10 into the E60.
+I go through the process to source, refresh and swap my S85-002.
+Most importantly, I document the S85-EVO high duration camshaft package

 In this entry, we finally get the S85-002 on a stand and get to work.
 The last accessories are removed, the V10 is drained and we turn it over to start with the obvious: connecting rod bearings - with a new twist.